epi2me-labs/modbam2bed/README.md

 ### Installation

+The program is available from our conda channel, so can be installed with:

+    mamba create -n modbam2bed -c conda-forge -c epi2melabs modbam2bed

+Packages are available for bothe Linux and MacOS.

-Clone the repository and then use make:
+Alternatively to install from the source code, clone the repository and then use make:

     git clone --recursive <repository>
     make modbam2bed